Why stress and anxiety make you gain weight and how to control it

 - Jenny Craig and Curves.

-- Popular diets like paleo, juice fasts, cleanses, and low-carb eating, run amok.
+- Popular diets like paleo, juice fasts, cleanses, and low-carb meals, out of control.

 - Exercise books and magazine articles.

-The challenges with these options is that many people end up struggling to stay the course, despite good intentions and hard work.
+The challenges with these options are that many people end up struggling to stay the course, despite having good intentions and working hard.

-And that happens because they do not offer a significant change, step by step, that you can make in your day to day.
+And that happens because they do not offer a significant change, step by step, that you can make in your daily life.

-Solution: Join a program that really works and be responsible
+Solution: Join a program that actually works and be accountable

-5. Hold yourself accountable to a person who really cares about you
+5. Make yourself accountable to someone who really cares.

 Social support is important.
 Whether it's a friend, a training partner, your spouse, your child, your dog, a co-worker, your personal trainer.